arrat-tools/infrastructure/README.md

 > Remember to keep the `SessionInputBucketName`, `SessionOutputBucketName`, and `ARRATStateMachineName` Outputs from the CloudFormation Stack ready since this will be used when deploying the API.
 > Also save the `CloudFrontDomain` Output since this will be used when deploying the frontend.

+### Retrieving Operator Credentials for uploading files to S3

+After the CloudFormation templates have been successfully deployed, the vehicle operator can begin uploading the files to S3 that will be processed by the pipeline.
+S3 credentials created by the template are securely stored in AWS Secrets Manager.
+In order to retrieve these credentials, an Administrator for your AWS account will need to share the Access Key and Secret Access Key that has been stored in Secrets Manager.

+To retreive these keys, the administrator should navigate to AWS Secrets Manager, Secrets, and go to the /arratoperator/credentials/ArratOperator secret.
+Select the secret and click Retrieve secret value.
+The ACCESS_KEY and SECRET_KEY values should be shared with the vehicle operator.

 [![][back-to-top]](#readme-top)

 <!-- Link Groups -->